hiulit/RetroPie-Shell-Script-Boilerplate/README.md

 Thanks to:

-* This person.
+* That person.
-* This other person.
+* That other person.

 ## License